szywski/Centus/README.md

 # Centus

 This program will provide statistics of your money management.
 This is my project for classes.
+Database works on MySQL server.

 ### CURENT STATUS
 * Created GUI with JavaFX